theHDM/HexBoard/README.md

 ## The Team
 * Jared DeCook has been writing music, developing hardware, and performing as [Shaping The Silence](https://shapingthesilence.com/) for over a decade.
 * Zach DeCook has been listening to music, breaking hardware, and occasionally writing software since the former discovered his exploitable talents.
+* Nicholas Fox has been 'hexperimenting' with the firmware since before receiving a HexBoard in the mail.

 ## HexBoard "Arduino" firmware